 - Purpose: - 1.
 To set up parameters and arrays prior to calling an iterative solver. - 2.
-To call a solver routine from the iterative solver package.
+To call a solver routine from the iterative solver package. - Called by:

-- Called by: SOLVER
+SOLVER

-- Calls to: DSLUGM, DSLUOM, SUTERR, TRISET
+- Calls to: DSICCG, DSLUGM, DSLUOM - Description:

-- Description:

 SOLWRP is a "wrapper" for the iterative solver package.
-It resets the matrix pointer arrays IA and JA if necessary, sets up the right-hand-side vector and the solution vector (which contains the initial guess on input to the iterative solver), and calls an individual solver routine.
+It sets up the right-hand-side vector and the solution vector (which contains the initial guess on input to the iterative solver), and calls an individual solver routine.
 Subroutines DSICCG, DSLUGM, and DSLUOM are called to run the CG, GMRES, and ORTHOMIN solvers, respectively.